 Liz’s sister also surprised Liz with the last song – a rendition of ‘Dreams’ by Gabrielle.
 All the brides babes joined in which was the sweetest surprise.

-If you will be having a Old Friendly Place wedding, drop me an enquiry now to tell me all about it!
+If you will be having a One Friendly Place wedding and are looking for a documentary wedding photographer in London, drop me an enquiry now!
 My 2020 and 2021 diaries are still open.

 Rock N Roll Bride